bigchaindb/bigchaindb/docs/source/prod-node-setup-mgmt/setup-chef-server-aws.md

 # Set Up Chef Server on AWS

 First, you need to get set up on AWS.
-See [the page about AWS Setup in the Appendices](../appendices/aws-setup.html).
+See the page about [basic AWS Setup](../appendices/aws-setup.html) in the Appendices.

 Chef Software, Inc. provides an official Chef Server AMI (Amazon Machine Image) on the AWS Marketplace.
 They also wrote [documentation about it](https://docs.chef.io/aws_marketplace.html).